scraly/understanding-kubernetes-in-a-visual-way/README.md

 In this repository you can open Issue if you found some spelling mistakes or troubles or losing new things in the book.

+FYI, the latest verszion of the book is 2.0.3.

 Thanks!

 ## Books